 Per TEA, PreK students are not required to attend school but once enrolled are expected to attend.
-TEAfunded programs provide high-quality academic training and are not simply childcare.
+TEA-funded programs provide high-quality academic training and are not simply childcare.
 Newman administration reserves the right to withdraw PreK students who have 10 unexcused absences.

-violations include a student who is absent without permission from school; from any class; from required special programs assigned by grade placement committee and basic skills for ninth graders; or from required tutorials.
+School employees must investigate and report violations of the state compulsory attendance law.
+Such violations include a student who is absent without permission from school; from any class; from required special programs assigned by grade placement committee and basic skills for ninth graders; or from required tutorials.
 These actions will be considered to be in violation of the compulsory attendance law and subject to disciplinary action.